-The following table sets forth the aggregate compensation paid to or accrued on behalf of all of our directors and officers as a group for the year ended December 31, 2012:
+The following table sets forth the aggregate compensation paid to or accrued on behalf of all of our directors and officers as a group for the year ended December 31, 2013:

-Salaries, Fees,
+Sal aries, Fees,

-Directors' Fees, Pension,
+Dire ctors' Fees, Per nsion,

-Commissions and Retirement and
+Com missions and Retire ment and

-Bonuses(1) Similar Benefits
+B onuses(1) Simila r Benefits

-All directors and officers as a group (27 persons)(2) \$ 3,863,825 \$ 833,391
+All directors and officers as a group (21 persons)(2) \$ 4,138,846 \$ 863,373

-- (1) Includes bonuses and stock option compensation accrued in 2012. - (2) Includes three officers that ceased to hold office during 2012, three directors that ceased to hold office effective December 31, 2012 and the three directors appointed in their place on the same date.
+- (1) Includes bonuses and stock option compensation accrued in 2013. - (2) Includes two officers that ceased to hold office during 2013 and 2014, respectively.

-In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (i.e., all of our current directors except for our chairman of the board of directors) is entitled to receive annual compensation payable quarterly of approximately NIS 92,500 (currently equivalent to approximately \$23,500), and an additional fee of approximately NIS 1,900 (currently equivalent to approximately \$480) for each board or committee meeting attended.
-In addition, Board members are compensated for telephone participation in board and committee meetings in an amount of 60% of what would be received for physical attendance.
-All the above amounts are linked to changes in the Israeli consumer price index as of September 2012 and subject to changes in the amounts payable pursuant to Israeli law from time to time.
+In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (all of our current directors except for our Chairman of the Board of Directors) is entitled to receive annual compensation payable quarterly of approximately NIS 93,690 (currently equivalent to approximately \$20,100), and an additional fee of approximately NIS 1,924 (currently equivalent to approximately \$560) for each board or committee meeting attended.
+In addition, Board members are compensated for telephone participation in board and committee meetings in an amount of 60% of what would be received for physical attendance and for written resolutions in an amount equal to 50% of same.
+All the above amounts are linked to changes in the Israeli consumer price index as of September 2013 and subject to changes in the amounts payable pursuant to Israeli law from time to time.

-In December 2012, our shareholders approved the grant of options to purchase 50,000 ordinary shares to the non-employee directors who were first time appointed in December 2012 and any non-employee director (excluding external directors) to be appointed for the first time in the future.
-The exercise price per share of the options is or shall be equal to the closing price of our ordinary shares on the NASDAQ on the day the directors are appointed.
-Previously, our shareholders approved in December 2011 a grant of options to purchase 50,000 ordinary shares to each of our non-employee directors and external directors then in office, at an exercise price of \$4.5425 per share.
-In each case, the options are vested in 12 equal quarterly installments over a three-year period.
+In December 2012, our shareholders approved the grant of options to purchase 50,000 ordinary shares to those non-employee directors who were first time appointed in December 2012.
+The exercise price per share of the options granted is equal to the closing price of our ordinary shares on the NASDAQ on the day the directors were elected or appointed to fill in a vacancy.
+Previously, in December 2011, our shareholders approved a grant of options to purchase 50,000 ordinary shares to each of our non-employee directors and external directors then in office, at an exercise price of \$4.5425 per share.
+In each case, the options vest in 12 equal quarterly installments over a three-year period and will remain exercisable for 12 months following cessation or termination of service (other than for cause).
+Under the terms of the grant directors following September 2013 shall not be less than 8% over the closing price of our shares on NASDAQ on the last trading day prior to the grant date.
+The value of such options granted to any director (determined based on generally accepted accounting principles applicable to our company) that vest in any calendar year (calculated on a linear basis) may not at the time of grant exceed \$70,000.

-As of December 31, 2012, our directors and executive officers as a group, consisting of 21 persons, held options to purchase an aggregate of 3,430,000 ordinary shares, having exercise prices ranging from \$3.00 to \$8.10.
+As of December 31, 2013, our directors and executive officers as a group, consisting of 20persons, held options to purchase an aggregate of 3,406,000 ordinary shares, having exercise prices ranging from \$3.00 to \$8.10.
 Generally, the options granted to our directors vest over a three-year period and the options granted to our executive officers vest over a four-year period.
-The options will expire between 2013 and 2019.
-In addition, as of December 31, 2012, our directors and executive officers as a group (21 persons), held 212,000 RSUs and 235,585 ordinary shares issued through vested RSUs.
+The options will expire between 2014 and 2019.
+In addition, as of December 31, 2013, our directors and executive officers as a group (20 persons), held 108,000 RSUs and 196,373 ordinary shares issued through vested RSUs.
 All of such options and RSUs were awarded under our stock option plans described in Item 6E - "Directors, Senior Management and Employees - Share Ownership - Stock Option Plans."